9 Module 8: Literature In East Asia

 image

 Tang poet and innovative paper-maker Xue Tao.
-(Photo by 明仇英绘 QIU Ying, under Public Domain)
+(Photo by 明仇英绘 QIU Ying, believed to be under public domain in the U.S.)

 “Cicadas”